Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: A barrier approach to uniform estimates of matrix Weyl function

-We are ready to formulate our main result ``on controlling the boundary limits of the matrix Weyl function'', being probably the most important result of this work. \begin{theorem} Assume that $J$ is self-adjoint and $G\subset\RR$.
+We are ready to formulate our main result ``on controlling the boundary limits of the matrix Weyl function'', being probably the most important result of this work. \begin{theorem} Assume that $J$ is s.a. and $G\subset\RR$.
 If $\barrier$ is a barrier for $J$ on $G$, then for any $\la \in G$ and any $\eps>0$ with $\JLf{\la}(\epsilon) \geq 1$

 and

 where

 \end{theorem}